Cooling Prize

 The Cooling Prize competition is held annually by the British Geotechnical Association (BGA) and is named after Dr Leonard Cooling, one of the founders of British Soil Mechanics, a former chair of the BGA, and the 2nd Rankine Lecturer.

-The Cooling Prize is awarded to a geotechnical professional in the early stages of their career.
+The Cooling Prize is awarded to a ground engineering professional in the early stages of their career.
 Candidates submit a poster, and selected finalists present their poster at an evening meeting, at which the winner is selected by a panel of judges.
 The winner is invited to prepare a 2000-word paper for publication in Ground Engineering Magazine.

 Some recent Cooling Prize winning papers can be viewed on the website of Ground Engineering Magazine.
 (BGA Members who have not already done so must register with that website using the BGA Member option).